 2 Weeks

 Team members will stay at Kibbutz Hannathon, a beautiful settlement in the Beth-Netopha Valley, only a few minutes away from Tell el-Badawiya/Hannathon.
 All the rooms are fully air-conditioned and have a private bathroom.
 Free Wi-Fi is available.
 During regular working days, three meals are provided (breakfast, lunch, and dinner).
 Vegetarian dishes are available.
 A grocery store and swimming pool are located a short-walking distance from the accommodation.
+Entrance to the kibbutz’s swimming pool, located a short distance from the accommodation, will be possible in the free-time.

-Assaf Kleiman: Ben-Gurion University
+Assaf Kleiman, Ben-Gurion University of the Negev

-Ron Be'eri: Israel Antiquities Authority
+Gilad Itach, Israel Antiquities Authority

-Angelika Berlejung: Leipzig University
+Angelika Berlejung, Leipzig University

 Dr. Assaf Kleiman